Perseverance Tale â Horn and Blood - I

 - Family and Fracture: Loyalty to kin, rivalry among siblings, the burden of carrying the brand.

-- Identity in Place: You are your land, your herd, your name.
-Lose one, and the others tremble.
+- Identity in Place: You are your land and your name.
+Lose one, and the other trembles.

 - Predators and Prey: On Perseverance's plains, it's not always clear which is which.